Hackerthonweb3/pon/README.md

 ## 🚀 **Statement**

-**We are eager to continue the project after the hackathon in order to actually launch it in the world.**
+**We are eager to continue the project after the hackathon in order to actually launch it in the world.
+We wanted ETH Bogota as a new addition to our existing project and have received an endorsement from ETH Global that we are eligible for a sponsor award.**

 ## 🎬 **Pitch & Live Demo (Video)**